 So it seems looking after your pet can mean looking after yourself too!

-Whether you have a pet or not, if you want to reduce your stress levels, read next week’s blog about twenty steps to beat stress, for some self help.
+Whether you have a pet or not, if you want to reduce your stress levels, read my blog about 20 steps to beat stress, for some self help.

 Here is some information and of the research on how pets help us: